 3. Copies of passports and credit cards

-Some of these travel safety tips end up coming in handy unexpectedly.
-This one has saved me many times when I needed to give my passport number when getting VAT refund papers while shopping.
+Some of these safety tips for traveling abroad end up coming in handy unexpectedly.
+Like when I need to show my passport (via a copy saved in my Google Photos) for VAT refund papers while shopping.

 4. Email itineraries and travel documents to a relative or friend